walterfreeman/phy211/syllabus.md

 If you would like to discuss disability-related accommodations with ODS, please visit their website at <a href="http://disabilityservices.syr.edu">disabilityservices.syr.edu</a>, visit them in person in Room 309 of 8047 University Avenue, or call (315) 443-4498, TDD: (315) 443-1371 for an appointment to discuss your needs and the process for requesting accommodations.
 ODS is responsible for coordinating disability-related accommodations.
 Since accommodations may require early planning and generally are not provided retroactively, please contact ODS as soon as possible.

 More generally, if there is anything we can do to help you, whether it is related to a disability, a medical condition, or something else, please let us know.
-We have an excellent working relationship with ODS and will do anything in my power to make your experience in my class a good one.
+We have an excellent working relationship with ODS and will do anything in our power to make your experience in our class a good one.

 <a id="excuses"></a>